Controls

 In any experiment, we will have an independent variable - our intervention - and a dependent variable - our outcome.
 Inevitably, though, the world is chock full of other variables.
 Many of these are sources of concern for our experiment.

-Our independent variable: Rareberries
+Our independent variable: Presence or absence of Rareberries in the diet

 Our dependent variable: time on a rotarod

 As a general rule, variables of concern will arise from one of 4 sources.
+Here are those sources, with some example variables to consider:

-• Subject: Factors like age, sex, genetic strain, and history.
+- Subject: Factors like age, sex, genetic strain, and history.

-• Environment: lighting, noise, time of testing
+- Environment: lighting, noise, time of testing

-• Intervention: vehicle solution, delivery method, handling, time
+- Intervention: vehicle solution, delivery method, handling, time

 A Closer Look: The Rareberry and cage height

 Consider this scenario for our Rareberry study: mice housed on higher shelves in the rack have a better view of the room.
-They can watch other mice cavorting below them.
+They can watch other mice playing below them.
 They receive more light exposure and tend to be active for longer periods of time.
 Over time, these environmental differences enhance their motor coordination.

 If our Rareberry-fed mice happen to be more often found living on the upper shelves, how might this affect our results?